UMM-CSci-3601-S18/iteration-4-megabittron/Documentation/Droplet Setup Instructions.md

-#### Droplet Setup Instructions
+## Droplet Setup Instructions

 ## Summary
 This document is, essentially, a short guide to setting up a "droplet" on [DigitalOcean](https://www.digitalocean.com) to be used as a tool for deploying simple web applications.
-This is by no means a comprehensive guide, and you are encouraged to reach out to classmates, faculty, and TAs (through Slack, for example) with questions.

 The majority of the information here will be presented in the form of bulleted lists, because we all know none of us actually read walls of text.

-These instructions assume you're in the lab.
-The SSH key part in particular won't likely work if you're not.
+The SSH key part is somewhat very important.
 If you don't get the SSH keypair stuff right, you'll probably have a pile of issues logging in to your droplet.